populationgenomics/metamist/docs/installation.md

 ### Install python requirements

 It is recommended to use [pyenv](https://github.com/pyenv/pyenv) and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) to manage the Python version and virtual environment for Metamist.
-Since Metamist currently is deployed with python 3.11, you should also use that locally to ensure compatibility.
+Since Metamist currently is deployed with python 3.11, you should also use 3.11 locally to ensure that any changes you make are compatible with the deployed version of Metamist.

 ```bash